tachiyomiorg/website/src/help/guides/creating-backups.md

 It is highly recommended you turn on auto backups, this will ensure you can recover if need be.

 ::: guide
-You can do this by going to <Navigation item="settings"/> → <Navigation item="old_backup"/> and then setting a [backup frequency](/help/guides/settings/backup/#backup-frequency).
+You can do this by going to <Navigation item="settings"/> → <Navigation item="old_backup"/> and then setting a **backup frequency**.
 In the case of a catastrophic failure, at least you will be able to recover.
 :::

 ## Forks information